houseos/kvs/README.md

 **Goals:**

-1. Data stored in the kvsd might be confidential, e.g. key material used by other processes or sensitive personal data.
+1. Data stored in the **kvsd** might be confidential, e.g. key material used by other processes or sensitive personal data.
-2. Data stored in the kvsd must not be manipulated, e.g. configuration values of other services.
+2. Data stored in the **kvsd** must not be manipulated, e.g. configuration values of other services.

 ### Protecting data at rest

-The data used by the kvsd is protected against manipulation and unallowed access.
+The data used by the **kvsd** is protected against manipulation and unallowed access.
 For this purpose the data is encrypted using AES-256-GCM.
-To not rely on password that is supplied via commandline or stored in a hard-coded file, password derivation is used.
+To not rely on a password that is supplied via commandline or stored in a hard-coded file, password derivation is used.
-For this purpose the kvsd integrates [*siemens/libuta*](https://github.com/siemens/libuta).
+For this purpose the **kvsd** integrates [*siemens/libuta*](https://github.com/siemens/libuta).
 It uses it to derive hardware bound passwords from the stored derivation values.
-This way the password used on each device running the kvsd are different although the same derivation value might be used.
+This way the password used on each device running the **kvsd** are different, although the same derivation value might be used.

 #### Protection in scope: